ChesterLen/annual-enterprise-survey/README.md

-This is a repository containing the source code for a Annual Enterprise Survey project project.
+This is a repository containing the source code for a Annual Enterprise Survey project.